 \subsection{Differences between the shape estimators}

-In the middle and bottom panels of \Fref{fig:in_plots_model} we show the only significant difference found between \ksb\ and \cgfit\ given our set of simulations and the precision of the analysis.
+In the middle and bottom panels of \Fref{fig:in_plots_model}, we show the only significant difference found between \ksb\ and \cgfit\ given our set of simulations and the precision of the analysis.
 This shows shear bias as a function of the modulus of the intrinsic ellipticity.
-While \cgfit\ does not show a strong dependence of bias on this property (specially for galaxies without disk), \ksb\ shows a strong effect.
+While \cgfit\ does not show a strong bias dependence on this property (especially for galaxies without a disc), \ksb\ shows a strong effect.
 This dependence from \ksb\ comes from the isotropic window function used in the method, as discussed in \cite{Viola2011}.
-However, in this study they show that different implementations of \ksb\ can produce different amplitudes of the bias as a function of the intrinsic ellipticity, and they propose different approximations to correct for it.
-In this study we applied the implementation that showed the smallest bias dependence on ellipticity from those available in the public \shapelens\ repository.
+However, in their study they show that different implementations of \ksb\ can produce different amplitudes of the bias as a function of the intrinsic ellipticity, and they propose different approximations to correct for it.
+In our study, we applied the implementation that showed the smallest bias dependence on ellipticity from those available in the public \shapelens\ repository.

-We have seen in all our study that, apart from this case, most of the results are consistent between both estimators.
-This means that (almost) all the sources of bias found in this study are not coming from the algorithm to estimate the shear, but from the images characteristics.
-There could still be some differences between both estimators that have not been shown in this study due to the uncertainties of our data.
-In particular, we see in Figs. \ref{fig:in_plots_size}, \ref{fig:in_plots_beta} and \ref{fig:in_plots_model} that \gfit\ tends to systematically show a slightly smaller bias than \ksb.
-We can also see a significant difference in the last bin of the top panels of \Fref{fig:out_plots} between \ksb\ and \gfit.
-If these differences are significant and systematic, a larger sample would allow us to study them in more detail.
+It is not surprising that the different radial weightings of the methods give different shear bias results, as also stated in \cite{Bernstein2002} and \cite{Mandelbaum2017}.
+On the other hand, we have seen throughout our study that, apart from this case, most of the results are consistent between both estimators.
+This means that (almost) all the sources of bias found in this study do not come from the algorithm to estimate the shear, but from the image characteristics.